 Adjusting these values is optional and can be

-Create the Service by clicking the Create Service button at the bottom of
+Create the Service by clicking the Create button.

-If successful, you will be automatically redirected to the
+If successful, you are automatically redirected to the

 Service’s Overview page.